-A guide will meet you in the airport and give you a ride to the hotel, where you’ll have some rest before starting your Trans-Siberian tour!
+A guide will meet you at the airport and take you to your hotel, where you'll get some rest before you start your Trans-Siberian journey!

 Day 2.
 Moscow

 The Moscow Kremlin is the main symbol of Russia.
-This is where you will start exploring the largest country in the world.
-Russian tsars used to live here, now it’s a president’s residence.
+This is where you start to explore the largest country in the world.
+Once the home of the Russian Tsars, it's now the residence of the President.

-Throughout all of the russian history, the most beautiful buildings were constructed around the Kremlin.
-After you get to know some of them, we will show you a local restaurant where you can enjoy traditional Russian cuisine.
+Throughout Russian history, the most beautiful buildings have been built around the Kremlin.
+After seeing some of them, we will take you to a local restaurant where you can enjoy traditional Russian cuisine.

-After lunch we’ll continue our walking tour around the city center and you’ll see the Red Square, Lenin’s mausoleum, St. Basil’s Cathedral (from the outside), the GUM department store and the State Historical Museum.
-Also, we’ll guide you through the alleyways and little yards that are filled with real city life.
+After lunch, we'll continue our walk around the city centre and you'll see Red Square, Lenin's Mausoleum, St Basil's Cathedral (from the outside), the GUM department store and the State Historical Museum.
+We'll also take you through the alleyways and courtyards that are full of real city life.